 I can help with that discernment.
 You are not here just to be used.
 And you are not here to hide.
 You get to protect your energy and step up as the generous, strategic, emotionally intelligent leader you are.

-If this resonated with you, hit reply, drop a note in the comments, or send me a direct message and tell me a bit about your situation, so we can explore whether a brief call would be helpful.
+If this resonates with you, reply, comment, or send me a direct message.
+Let me know a bit about your situation.
+We can see if a quick call would help.

-For Black women leaders at the director level or above, I’ve formed a Skool community where we can talk about our unique experiences in organizational settings.
+I've created a Skool community for Black women leaders at the director level and above.
+Here, we can share our unique experiences in organizations.
 If you are interested, here is the link to The Black Women Leader Gateway.
 You’ll register with Skool first, then you’ll be placed directly into our community.

-I’m also aware that people with other identities are interested in forming their own communities of like‑minded leaders who are facing similar challenges in ways that show up uniquely for them.
+I know that people with different identities want to create their own communities.
+They seek like-minded leaders who face similar challenges in their own unique ways.
 If that interests you, here’s the link to the waitlist.

 Leadership in these demanding times is my passion and interest.
 I’d love to hear from you either way.